 What Wood Chips Should You Use?

-I recommend going for sweet, subtle flavors for the potato, such as cherry or apple wood.
+I recommend going for sweet, subtle flavors, such as cherry or apple wood.
 If you prefer a stronger, more robust smoke flavor, aim for something like hickory.

 Can I Prepare Cheesy Potatoes Ahead of Time?